gma/bundler-exec/README.md

     $ gem install bundler

-See http://github.com/carlhuda/bundler for more on bundler.
+See http://github.com/carlhuda/bundler for more about bundler.